Top Bay Area Rapper on the Rise

 MOF Jayy: If it’s any song that I would showcase myself as an artist it would be “West Coast Baby”.
-I make a lot of music that people can turn up to & the overall beat itself fit perfect for me.
-You also hear the west coast sound in the flow & delivery.
+I make a lot of music that people can turn up to and the overall beat itself fits perfect for me.
+You also hear the West Coast sound in the flow and the delivery.
 It was my most anticipated song.

 MOF Jayy: There is no obstacle for me.
-I try not to look at thinks that way for the simple fact that I would be accepting that there is something that could get in the way of me elevating.
-If it’s ever a loss I take, I learn from it & keep it pushing.
-That’s how I elevate
+I try not to look at things that way for the simple fact that I would be accepting that there is something that could get in the way of me elevating.
+If it’s ever a loss I take, I learn from it and keep it pushing.
+That’s how I elevate.

 Kulture Vulturez: What’s most important to you as an artist?

-MOF Jayy: The most important thing to me with being an artist is being original. it’s millions of people in this world that do music but not as many that pop because they’re not authentic.
-If you find your own sound & style and people rock with you for that, it’s no doubt that you will go far.
+MOF Jayy: The most important thing to me with being an artist is being original.
+It’s millions of people in this world that do music but not as many that pop because they’re not authentic.
+If you find your own sound and style and people rock with you for that, it’s no doubt that you will go far.

 Kulture Vulturez: Anything in the works or any future plans that you can share?

-MOF Jayy: Big collaborations, big visuals & big projects in the works.
+MOF Jayy: Big collaborations, big visuals and big projects in the works.
 From this point forward it’s gonna get crazy, in the best way possible.